 Radio Addenbrooke's has been awarded top prize at the National Hospital Radio Awards for their documentary about the Clown Doctors, who entertain patients on the children's wards at Addenbrooke's Hospital.

-In light of information from the NHS and Voluntary Services together with the ever changing situation regarding Covid-19, we have regrettably decided that it is in the best interest of our members that we suspend broadcasting at Radio Addenbrooke's until further notice.
+In light of information from the NHS and Voluntary Services regarding Covid-19, we have regrettably decided that it is in the best interest of our volunteers that we suspend broadcasting at Radio Addenbrooke's until further notice.

 This decision has not been taken lightly as it means depriving the patients of a valuable free service and our volunteers of the satisfaction in providing that service.
 Our output 24/7 during this period will be our sustaining station, BBC Radio Cambridgeshire.